 The developers of Etcher question, “Who said flashing SD cards has to be an eyesore?”
 They refer to most image processing tools that comprise a mundane user interface with poorly drawn graphical elements.
 With Etcher, however, you’re genuinely looking at quite the opposite.
 It’s simple to use and is pretty stylish with its exciting mix of colors.
 You’re not going to get boring software out of balenaEtcher.

-Etcher has been made fully open-source, meaning that the source code can be modified per your preferences.
-If, by any chance, you happen to be a developer, feel free to contribute to balenaEtcher in any way you can.
+Etcher has been made fully open-source, meaning the source code can be modified per your preferences.
+If, by any chance, you are a developer, feel free to contribute to balenaEtcher in any way you can.
 The software has been developed using node.js, Electron, JS, and HTML.

 We’ve mentioned this before, but this is worth talking about again.
 Etcher doesn’t only work on Linux-based operating systems and, therefore, Chrome OS, but it’s also freely available to grab on Windows and macOS.
 You can use it across a bevy of different devices effortlessly.